evanrex/sensors_project/README.md

-# Riveer Sensors ML Research
+# River Sensors ML Research
 Research into the efficacy of using ML regression techniques to predict the output of water quality sensors.

 We use slurm to run our experiments.
 See the [sbatch file](https://github.com/evanrex/sensors_project/blob/main/model/cluster_job.sbatch)  for reference.